ghc-proposals/ghc-proposals/proposals/0000-namespaces.md

 **Why?** currently, due to the lack of namespaces, if you have two constructors, types, functions, patterns, or type classes named the same, you have one of three options:
 1. Use the module system and move the different entities to different modules and import them qualified.
-    This have several down-sides.
+    This have several down-sides:

-    One, it promotes many small files which can be hard to get an overlook at.
+    a) it promotes many small files which can be hard to get an overlook at;

+    a) modules cannot have cyclic dependencies, eliminating some cases;

-    Two, it is hard to teach and communicate as some example are spread over multiple files.
+    b) it is hard to teach and communicate as some example are spread over multiple files; and

-    Three, this is not an option when using Haskell as a scripting language, as single files are often a requirement.
+    c) this is not an option when using Haskell as a scripting language, as single files are often a requirement.

 2. Use type classes to capture similarities.
 This leads to developers creating type classes without any meaning, purely to capture similar named functions.
 This solution also breaks down fast if the similar named items have different arity or arguments.

 3. Renaming things.
 This is the most common solution.
 Pre- or Suffixing namespace identifies to solutions; e.g. `prettyExpr`, `prettyType`, `prettyVar`, `MkT`, `runState`, `applyEndo`, and so on.
+    Besides (subjectivly) being akward to use and read, it has multiple drawbacks.

+    a) It prompotes unqualified import of modules, e.g., `State.runState` seems redundant.
+       This is turn will pull more items into scope making it harder to present good completion options for the user of an IDE.

+    b) With suffix notation is hard to discover the abilities of a types using an IDE, e.g., typing `pretty` will yield `{prettyExpr, prettyType, prettyVar}`, but typing `Expr:` could yield `{Expr:pretty, Expr:evaluate, Expr:normalize, ...}`.

-All of these ad-hoc namespaces can often be infered by context, which makes them aqward to use.
-Also this trick does not work for operators.
+    c) The trick does not work for operators.

 The rest of the motivation is a list of examples mirroring [#283](https://github.com/ghc-proposals/ghc-proposals/pull/283)